DemoJS/demojs.github.com/_includes/come.md

  * Bus : <span class="bus b86">86</span> <span class="bus b76">76</span> <span class="bus b65">65</span> <span class="bus b29">29</span> <span class="bus b20">20</span> <span class="bus b69">69</span> <span class="bus b87">87</span>
  * Velib' (city bike rental) : <a href="http://en.velib.paris.fr/Stations-in-Paris/Find-a-station">Find a station</a>

-## Sleeping at the party place
+## Staying at the party place
-There will be a quiet room, <strong>both the friday night</strong> but nothing will be provided like bed or mattress.
+There will be a quiet room <strong>friday night</strong> but nothing will be provided like bed or mattress.

 ## Still lost?
 Feel free to reach us [by email](mailto:contact@demojs.org) if you have any other questions.